SimoneStefani/simple-mailer-backend/README.md

 ### Code Style

 This project uses [KTLint](https://ktlint.github.io/) in multiple environments and we suggest you to use it also during development.
 You can run the basic linting task with `./gradlew ktlintFormat` to lint and format eventual issues.

+### Security Analysis

+This project uses an [auditing tool](https://ossindex.sonatype.org/) which scans the project dependencies for vulnerabilities in published CVE.
+This security verification is part of the continuous integration pipeline.

 ### Continuous Integration